 Bringing water and sanitation to rural Malawi

 Providing access to clean water is just the beginning.
-This project will train three communities in rural Malawi to build and maintain their own water pump and improve hygiene behaviour to bring lasting change to the whole community and future generations
+This project will help three communities in rural Malawi to build and maintain their own water pump and improve hygiene behaviour to bring lasting change to the whole community and future generations.

 January 2017 - March 2017

 Unavailability of safe drinking water and sanitation in Malawi is a major contributor to poverty, poor health and inequality.
 Many ‘safe’ water points are likely to still deliver unclean water because they are unprotected and difficult to maintain.
 Most poverty is concentrated in rural areas where there are deep issues of unsafe water, hunger, food security, water-borne disease, child mortality and lack of safety for women and girls undertaking water collection from remote sources.

 This project will work in three remote villages in Malawi and train communities in pump building and maintenance to provide over 450 people with access to clean water and sanitation.
 However, it’s not just about building water pumps - we provide training in good hygiene which helps improve sanitation practice and avoid future disease spread.
 This project contributes to Pump Aid’s wider programme in Malawi which is part funded by the UK Government.

 To improve health, especially for children, the elderly, disabled and sick